bitcoin-dot-org/Bitcoin.org/docs/assisting-with-translations.md

 ___
 ___

-## C. Responsibilities and Tasks for each User Role
+## Responsibilities and Tasks for each User Role

 This document shall outline the responsibilities and tasks for each user role.